clojure-doc/clojure-doc.github.io/content/md/articles/language/core_overview.md

 `filter` takes a function that accepts a single argument and a collection.

-`filters` returns a lazy sequence of items that return `true` for the provided predicate.
+`filter` returns a lazy sequence of items for which the provided predicate produces a truthy value.
 Contrast to `remove`.

 ```klipse-clojure
 (filter even? (range 10))